-- Widely used in pharmaceutical formulations e.g. Tweens, Spans, Brij and Myrj. - They are polyethylene oxide products. - Surfactants based on sorbitan are of pharmaceutical importance. - Esterification of the primary hydroxyl group with lauric, palmitic, stearic or oleic acid forms sorbitan monolaurate, monopalmitate, monostearate or monooleate

-These are water-insoluble surfactants called Span 20,

-40, 60 or 80, respectively.
+- Widely used in pharmaceutical formulations e.g. Tweens, Spans, Brij and Myrj. - They are polyethylene oxide products. - Surfactants based on sorbitan are of pharmaceutical importance. - Esterification of the primary hydroxyl group with lauric, palmitic, stearic or oleic acid forms sorbitan monolaurate, monopalmitate, monostearate or monooleate - These are water-insoluble surfactants called Span 20, 40, 60 or 80, respectively. - Addition of about 20 ethylene oxide molecules produces the water-soluble surfactants called polysorbate or Tween 20, 40.
+60 or 80.